NelsonAU/Arcade-Learning-Environment/README.md

 The changes here are intended to:

+* Provide a serializable state that represents unique game states
+* Apply fixes that haven't yet made it into upstream
 * Make it easier to "vendor" the ALE source under another C++ project and compile it directly (vs building ALE as a library)
-* Provide a serializable state that represents unique game states

 Specific changes from upstream: